Empirical optimal transport on countable metric spaces: Distributional limits and statistical applications: Distributional Limits

 where

 is the set of all couplings between $\br$ and $\bs$.
 Furthermore, let

 be the set of probability measures on the countable metric space $\calX$ with finite $p$-th moment w.r.t. $d$.
 Here, $x_0 \in \calX$ is arbitrary and we want to mention that the space is independent of the choice of $x_0$.
-The weighted $\ell^1$-norm \eqref{eq:norm} can be extended in the following way to $\calP_p(\calX \times \calX)$
+We need to introduce the weighted $\ell^1$-space $\ell^1_{d^p}(\calX)$ which is defined via the weighted $\ell^1$-norm \eqref{eq:norm} as in this case the set of probability measures with finite $p$-th moment is a closed subset and hence complete itself.
+This will play a crucial role in the proof of the directional Hadamard differentiability (see Appendix \ref{sec:hadamard}).
+The weighted $\ell^1$-norm \eqref{eq:norm} can be extended in the following way to sequences on $\calX \times \calX$ and hence to $\calP_p(\calX \times \calX)$